RainCandyTech/FPArchiveIndex/README.md

 ### Tech Specs
 Before version 30, this version is available for consumers all around the world.
 After that, it is not available for consumers in Chinese Mainland.</br>
 Chinese Mainland consumers who are still visiting Adobe's own Flash Player website will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
-Windows exe installers will also check for IP from Chinese Mainland, if detected the setup will not launch and it will lead users to ZhongCheng's website too.</br>
+Windows exe installers will also check for IPs from Chinese Mainland, if detected the setup will not launch and it will lead users to ZhongCheng's website too.</br>
 Although they can install the global version of the application successfully by disconnecting from the internet, they will get an error message "not compatible with your region" and the Player will refuse to run any contents and requires user to reinstall.
 The reinstall button will lead the user to ZhongCheng's website.</br></br>
 But there's no region lock on macOS & Linux version.</br></br>